jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Update a customer _UPDATE_.md

               isDisabled: true
 actions:
   - children:
-      # Use an execute entity action to submit the values of the controls to the Jigx function to update Azure SQL and to save the new customer to the local SQLite database.
+      # Use an execute entity action to submit the controls values to the function
+      # to update Azure SQL & to save the new customer to the local SQLite database.
       - type: action.execute-entity
         options:
           # The title of the save button.
           title: Update Customer
-          # The data provider to use for the remote data.
-This solution uses Azure SQL.
+          # The data provider to use for the remote data (Azure SQL).
           provider: DATA_PROVIDER_SQL
-          # The name of the local SQLite database that the new record will be created in.
+          # The name of the local SQLite database that the new record will be
+          # created in.
           entity: customers
+          # The command type to be executed on the local SQLite database.
+          method: update
           # The name of the Jigx function used to save the data to Azure SQL.
           function: create-customer
           # Set the parameters to values of the controls on the form.